 This journal entry is inspired by true events.
 Some of the characters, names, businesses, incidents, and certain locations and events have been fictionalized for dramatic purposes.
 Any similarity to the name, character or history of any person is entirely coincidental and unintentional.

-The priest puts the wafer on your left hand when you held your palms up, like heart wings, asking for Jesus’ blessing, during Tuesday evening Mass inside St. Ignatius Church in Dubrovnik, Croatia.
+The priest puts the wafer on your left hand when you hold your palms up, like heart wings, asking for Jesus’ blessing, during Tuesday evening Mass inside St. Ignatius Church in Dubrovnik, Croatia.

 Earlier that morning, Mother Mary urged you to attend mass.
-You wanted to reason with this voice: You don’t understand the language—sure enough, they were speaking in Croatian during service.
-Unlike what you’re used to in American church, the Priest would call by singing a verse and then the audience response with a few verses following.
-The response from the audience in the pew were in-sync, as if this was somehow rehearsed prior.
-You are also not Catholic—yet, you were all worshipping the same God who died for our sins.
-You are also a foreign American tourist—yet the priest still gave you a wafer, symbolizing Jesus’ flesh that was sacrificed in place of your own.
+You wanted to reason with this voice that you wouldn’t understand the language, and, sure enough, they were speaking in Croatian during service.
+Unlike what you’re used to in American church, the Priest would call by singing a verse and then the audience would respond with a few verses following.
+The responses from the audience in the pew were in-sync, as if this was somehow rehearsed prior.
+You are also not Catholic—yet, you were all worshiping the same God who died for our sins.
+You were also a foreign American tourist, yet the priest still gave you a wafer, symbolizing Jesus’ flesh that was sacrificed in place of your own.